By Andy Skean, Senior Editor, Physician’s Weekly

-The researchers studied Swedish military enlistment data for more than 1.8 million (1,819,817) men in the 1968-2005 period as well as data from the Swedish health care register and mortality register.
+The study analyzed Swedish military enlistment data for more than 1.8 million (1,819,817) men in the 1968-2005 period as well as data from the Swedish health care register and mortality register.
 The majority were 18 years old at the time of enlistment.
 The follow-up time was up to 46 years.

 The group included 526 individuals who developed ALS, a disease that usually occurs after age 50 and involves a successive degradation of the nerves that control muscles.
 There is no cure, and in most cases patients die after two to five years.

-The current study confirms the impression that ALS can be associated with a relatively low body mass index (BMI), even at a young age.
-The differences, however, were not dramatic.
+While this research confirms the impression that ALS can be associated with a relatively low body mass index (BMI), even at a young age, the differences were not dramatic.
 Those who developed ALS had an average BMI of 21.1, compared with 21.9 for the group as a whole.